 Credit cards often offer coverage for lost or damaged luggage.
 Citi has the most generous policy.

-If you have certain cards, for example, like the Citi Prestige or Citi American Airlines Executive card, Citi will pay up to $3,000 ($2,000 for New York residents) per “Covered Traveler” or up to $10,000 for all Covered Travelers, and there are no restrictions on electronics or computers.
+If you have certain cards, for example, like the Citi Prestige or Citi AAdvantage Executive World Elite Mastercard, Citi will pay up to $3,000 ($2,000 for New York residents) per “Covered Traveler” or up to $10,000 for all Covered Travelers, and there are no restrictions on electronics or computers.

 Check back soon for a more in-depth post about keeping your checked electronics safe and insured.